edreisMD/humanfeedback/README.md

 This library is inspired on LangChain work and is aimed to work together with it.

 # What can this help with?
-- Store all the inputs/outputs that goes through langchain in a DB
+- Store all the inputs/outputs that goes through langchain in a persistent DB
 - Rank the most relevant examples to be evaluated by a human
 - Export a table of examples to be labeled
 - Finetune GPT3 with the annotated data